LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 About
 -----

-In this example we will learn how get data from an HTTP like source in our example API.
+In this example we will learn how get data from an HTTP-like source.
 We will be using HTTP Client Source for the API request.

+In this example we will be using API from `Coindesk <https://www.coindesk.com/>`_ to get current price of Bitcoin.

 The final pipeline will simply get data from the API request as a JSON, covert it to python dictionary and output the data to Command Prompt.
 Additionally, I will show you how to create your own processor that in this example will enrich the data.

-In this example we will be using API from `Coindesk <https://www.coindesk.com/>`_ to get current price of Bitcoin.

 The following code can be found
 `here <https://github.com/LibertyAces/BitSwanPump/blob/feature/restructured-text/examples/bspump-http.py>`_ in our GitHub repo.